FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  get amount
+  IF amount > 25 THEN
+    IF amount ≥ 80 THEN
+      discount = 30
+    ELSE
+      discount = 20
+    END IF
+  ELSE
+    discount = 10
+  END IF
+  display discount, "%"
 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
-4. What are the control structures in this algorithm?
+4. What are the control structures used in this algorithm?
 ___